-Cornelia Hahn Oberlander was born at Muelheim-Ruhr, Germany, in 1921.
-Her father died while she was still a child and her mother, a trained horticulturist, brought Cornelia and her sisters to New York, later moving the family to a 200-acre farm in New Hampshire.
+Cornelia Hahn Oberlander was born in Muelheim-Ruhr, Germany, in 1921.
+Her father died while she was still a child and her mother, a trained horticulturist, brought Cornelia and her sister to New York, later moving the family to a 200-acre farm in New Hampshire.

-In 1953, Oberlander moved to Vancouver, Canada, with her husband, architect and city planner H. Peter Oberlander.
+In 1953 Oberlander moved to Vancouver, British Columbia, with her husband, architect and city planner H. Peter Oberlander.
 One of Oberlander’s early Canadian works was the landscape for the University of British Columbia faculty club (1956-1958) designed with architect Frederick Lassarre.
-She continued to collaborate on projects in the United States, including a playground at 18th and Bigler Streets in Philadelphia, the Philadelphia International Airport landscape, and the Cherokee Apartments landscape and site design
+She continued to collaborate on projects in the United States, including a playground at 18th and Bigler Streets in Philadelphia, the Philadelphia International Airport landscape, and the Cherokee Apartments landscape and site design.

-Robson Square a Provincial Government center and Courthouse complex (1974-1979) in Vancouver, was designed by architect Arthur Erickson, with whom Oberlander collaborated to create the three block roof garden.
-Oberlander also designed the landscape of the University of British Columbia’s Museum of Anthropology (1975-1977), with Arthur Erickson.
-Designing the landscape as an outdoor museum, specifying native vegetation based on ethnographic research.
+Robson Square, a Provincial Government center and Courthouse complex (1974-1979) in Vancouver, was designed by architect Arthur Erickson, with whom Oberlander collaborated to create the three-block-long roof garden.
+Oberlander also designed the landscape of the University of British Columbia’s Museum of Anthropology (1975-1977) with Erickson, designing the landscape as an outdoor museum and specifying native vegetation based on ethnographic research.

-Recent designs include the courtyard and roof garden for the New York Times Building in New York City, with H. M. White Site Architects and Architect Renzo Piano; the Canadian Embassy in Berlin, with Kuwabara Payne McKenna Blumberg Architects; the landscape for the Waterfall Building in Vancouver, with Erickson and Nick Milkovich Architects; and the Jim Everett Memorial Park on University of British Columbia Endowment Lands.
+Her more recent designs include the courtyard and roof garden for the New York Times Building in New York City, with H. M. White Site Architects and Architect Renzo Piano; the Canadian Embassy in Berlin, with Kuwabara Payne McKenna Blumberg Architects; the landscape for the Waterfall Building in Vancouver, with Erickson and Nick Milkovich Architects; and the Jim Everett Memorial Park on University of British Columbia Endowment Lands.
 The American Institute of Architects cited the C.K.
-Choi Building-Institute for Asian Research by Matsuzaki Architects with Oberlander at the University of British Columbia as one North America’s best examples of environmentally responsible design.
+Choi Building-Institute for Asian Research, a project that Oberlander completed with Matsuzaki Architects at the University of British Columbia, as one North America’s best examples of environmentally responsible design.

 Oberlander is considered by many to be the “Dean of Canadian Landscape Architects” and has done much to bring world-class landscape design to western Canada.
-For her life’s work and contributions to the profession of Landscape Architecture, Oberlander has been awarded Fellowship in both the Canadian and the American Societies of Landscape Architects, as well as honorary doctoral degrees from the University of British Columbia (1991), Ryerson Polytechnic University (1999), Simon Fraser University (2002), and Smith College (2003).
+For her life’s work and contributions to the profession of landscape architecture, Oberlander has been named a Fellow of both the Canadian and the American Societies of Landscape Architects and has received honorary doctoral degrees from the University of British Columbia (1991), Ryerson Polytechnic University (1999), Simon Fraser University (2002), and Smith College (2003).
 Oberlander served as president of the Canadian Society of Landscape Architects from 1986 to 1987.
-In addition to her many published articles Oberlander recently co-authored with Elisabeth Whitelaw and Eva Matsuzaki an Introductory Manual for Greening Roofs for Public Works and Government Services Canada.
+In addition to her many published articles, she recently co-authored, with Elisabeth Whitelaw and Eva Matsuzaki, an Introductory Manual for Greening Roofs for Public Works and Government Services Canada.